jzawislak/Helipad-recognition/README.md

 5. Detect circles based on calculated shape descriptors.
 6. Combine H and circle together and filter only pairs with close centers.

-Second algorithm is much slower
+Second algorithm is much slower because segmentation on colorful image produces much more segments.